faraz2022skipq/DevOps-case-study/README.md

 # Terraform Docs
 Following are few of the information about the resources, inputs and outputs used in the infrastructure of this project.

+# Tfvars Variables to be provided
+Following are two variables that's need to be provided.
+  - github_org (GitHub organization or user that owns the repository)
+  - github_repo (GitHub repository name)

 <!-- BEGIN_TF_DOCS -->
 ## Requirements